Jean-Francois-C/SAP-Security-Audit/README.md

 <i/> 1.6 - Standard Security Reports to run (RSUSR via AID, SA38, or SUIM) </i>
 ```
 > RSUSR003 – Check passwords for SAP* and DDIC
-> RSUSR006 – locked users / unsuccessful login attempts
-> RSUSR200 - Users with original passwords, users not logged in for xx days, users who have not changed password in xx days
+> RSUSR002 - Users with original passwords, users not logged in for xx days, users who have not changed password in xx days
-> RSUSR002 - Can be used to determine who has access to powerful BASIS transactions such as the following
+> RSUSR006 – Locked users / unsuccessful login attempts
 ```

 <i/> 1.7 - Review the SAP Gateway Security Files (SECINFO and REGINFO)</i>